Ascension Historical Society

 - The same very few people would later establish the Ascension Historical Society.

-- They found that the old church building met the national and state criteria for architectural and cultural significance.
-They were able, therefore, to have it listed on both the U.S.A.
-National Register and the California State Register as an Historical Landmark.
+- They found that the church building met certain criteria for architectural and cultural significance.
+They were able, therefore, to have it designated an Oakland Landmark in November 1977; and then in 1978, to have it listed on the U.S.A.
+National Register of Historic Places and as a California Historical Landmark.

-- They were also able to have the building moved by the California Transportation Commission for preservation.
+- They were also able to have the building moved by the California Transportation Commission for preservation in 1979.

 - Current location: 928 Castro Street (at 9th Street), Oakland, California.